msnobodythedev/msnobodythedev/README.md

 ![pexels-rodnae-productions-8098251](https://user-images.githubusercontent.com/130635121/235294143-f991ba85-1cfa-4598-888f-11a2557ff475.jpg)

-I am a software engineer, a technical writer & a guest lecturer at a university.
 <hr />
-Via my tutorial on YouTube, I hope to help people from all walks of life to start their coding journey, learn new technologies and inspire them to be happy & healthy developers both mentally and physically.
+Welcome on board, fellow programmers!
+This is the specific repo dedicated to my YouTube channel only.
+I'm a software engineer, a guest lecturer at a university and I do enjoy crafting technical articles.
+I hope to help people from all walks of life to start their coding journey - especially front-end development, learn new technologies and inspire them to be happy & healthy developers both mentally and physically.
   <br />
   <hr />
   ChatGPT doesn't have to be a threat.
 It can actually be a highly productive colleague.